ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/builtin_client.rst

 Settings
 ----------------------------

-Customer behavior can be changed through the customer's preferences.
+Client behavior can be changed through the user's preferences.

 .. image :: /_static/images/client/preferences.png

-.. note :: Preferences are stored in the `` settings.ini`` file.
+.. note :: Preferences are stored in the ``settings.ini`` file.

 Complements
 -----------

 It is possible to add plugins in the client.
-Plugins are to be added to the `` Plugins`` directory.
+Plugins are to be added to the ``Plugins`` directory.

 .. image :: /_static/images/client/plugins_client_install.png

-Plugins are accessible in the `` Plugins`` menu after restarting the client.
+Plugins are accessible in the ``Plugins`` menu after restarting the client.

 .. image :: /_static/images/client/ite_plugins_menu.png